lightyaer/basic-social-media/README.md

 ## Postman
 - Included BasicSocialMedia.postman_collection.json, which can be imported into postman

+## Tests
+- Frontend demo tests are in place, need configuration for mocha to search test files as desired
+- Backend demo tests are in place, need .env configuration

 ## Checklist

 - [x] Create client folder and initialize a Vue Project